emmanuelmenon/emmanuelmenon.github.io/_posts/2019-06-05-markov-chains-in-rps.md

   lastmod: 2019-06-05
 ---
 ## What are Markov Chains?
 Markov Chains are stochastic models that demonstrate the probability of transition from one state to another.
 For example, imagine that every single day, I have two options.
-I can either go for a run, or not go for a run.
+I can either go for a run or not go for a run.
 The probability of me **not** going for a run today is 65%, which means that the probability of me going for a run today has to be 35%.
-However, if I decided to go for a run yesterday, the chances of me going for run today might be higher (let's say about 70%), which means that there is a lower chance of me not running today.
+However, if I decided to go for a run yesterday, the chances of me going for a run today might be higher (let's say about 70%), which means that there is a lower chance of me not running today.
 But if I decided not to go for a run yesterday, I probably won't go for a run today either (let's assume that the chances of me not running today after I didn't run yesterday is about 55%).
 So how would I represent this using a Markov Chain model?

 <!--more-->

-Well, first let's just write down the probabilities of transitition from each state:
+Well, first let's just write down the probabilities of transition from each state:
 - **Probability of running today after running yesterday**: 70%
 - **Probability of *not* running today after running yesterday**: 30%
 - **Probability of running today after *not* running yesterday**: 45%